victorng40/tmmax/paper/paper.md

 # Installation

 TMMax can be readily installed from the Python Package Index using `pip install tmmax`, which automatically handles all dependencies.
+For detailed installation instructions and platform compatibility, please refer to the [TMMax Documentation](https://tmmax.readthedocs.io/en/latest/index.html).

 # Acknowledgements